MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/get-started-core-ediscovery.md

 5. After you select the people or role groups to add as members of the case, click **Save** to save the new members or role groups.

 > [!IMPORTANT]
-> If a role is added or removed from a role group that you've added as a member of a case, then the role group will be automatically removed as a member of the case (or any case the role group is a member of).
+>- If a role is added or removed from a role group that you've added as a member of a case, then the role group will be automatically removed as a member of the case (or any case the role group is a member of).
 The reason for this is to protect your organization from inadvertently providing additional permissions to members of a case.
 Similarly, if a role group is deleted, it will be removed from all cases it was a member of.
 For more information, see [Assign eDiscovery permissions](assign-ediscovery-permissions.md#adding-role-groups-as-members-of-ediscovery-cases).
+>- Only an eDiscovery Administrator can remove members from a case.
+Users who are members of the eDiscovery Manager subgroup can't remove members from a case, even if the user created the case.

 ## Explore the Core eDiscovery workflow